RMITLibrary/easy_cite/markdown/vancouver.md

 #### In-text citations

-Whether you are paraphrasing or using a direct quote, in-text citations do not include the edition number of a book.
+Whether you are paraphrasing or using a direct quote, in-text citations do **not** include the edition number of a book.
+Format your in-text citations as you would a book with one author.

 > Colbert et al. (4) highlight the important role that skin plays in protecting the body.

+For more explanation, see <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-1" target="_blank">Using Vancouver: General rules for in-text citations</a>.

 #### Reference list

+Format your reference entry as you would for a book with one author.
+After the title, add the edition in the format 2nd, 3rd, 4th, and so on, followed by the abbreviation "ed.".

-Include the edition number followed by the abbreviation "ed." after the book title.
-There is no need to include edition information if a book is a first edition, or if no edition is mentioned.
+There is no need to include edition information if a book is a first edition, or if no edition is stated on or in the book.

+**Rule**

+> 4. Author family name initials, Author family name initials, Author family name initials, Author family name initials, Author family name initials, Author family name initials, et al. Book title: book subtitle.
+Numeral with letter suffix ed.
+City of publication (State or Country): Publisher; Year of publication.

+**Example**

 > 4. Colbert BJ, Ankney J, Lee KT.
 Anatomy, physiology & disease: an interactive journey for health professionals.
 2nd ed.
 Upper Saddle River (NJ): Pearson Education; 2013.

+Follow <a href="https://www.lib.rmit.edu.au/easy-cite/?styleguide=styleguide-7#stn-0#subtype-4" target="_blank">Using Vancouver: General rules for the reference list</a> to format your reference list.

 ###### end-subtype-content